naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 * There are multiple methods that can be used to automate network management - Python scripts, NETCONF, RESTCONF, Ansible, Puppet; SDN, Cisco DNA center. etc.
 * Not all methods are supported by all devices

+## Data Serialization

+- Data Serialization is the process of converting structured data to a standardized format that allows sharing or storage of the data in a form that allows recovery of its original structure
+- It allows transfer of the data between different systems, applications and programming languages
+- XML, JSON and YAML are human machine readable, plain text data encoding formats
+-